Elizabeth Taylor: 1952–1955: Continued success at MGM

 Taylor's first two films made under her new contract were released ten days apart in early 1954.
 The first was Rhapsody, a romantic film starring her as a woman caught in a love triangle with two musicians.
 The second was Elephant Walk, a drama in which she played a British woman struggling to adapt to life on her husband's tea plantation in Ceylon.
 She had been loaned to Paramount Pictures for the film after its original star, Vivien Leigh, fell ill.
 In the fall, Taylor starred in two more film releases.
 Beau Brummell was a Regency era period film, another project in which she was cast against her will.
-Taylor disliked historical films in general, as their elaborate costumes and make-up required her to wake up earlier than usual to prepare.
+Taylor disliked historical films in general, as their elaborate costumes and makeup required her to wake up earlier than usual to prepare.
 She later said that she gave one of the worst performances of her career in Beau Brummell.
 The second film was Richard Brooks' The Last Time I Saw Paris, based on F. Scott Fitzgerald's short story.
-Although she had wanted to be cast in The Barefoot Contessa (1954) instead, Taylor liked the film, and later stated that it "convinced me I wanted to be an actress instead of yawning my way through parts."
+Although she had wanted to be cast in The Barefoot Contessa (1954) instead, Taylor liked the Brooks film and later stated that it "convinced me I wanted to be an actress instead of yawning my way through parts."
 While The Last Time I Saw Paris was not as profitable as many other MGM films, it garnered positive reviews.
 Taylor became pregnant again during the production, and had to agree to add another year to her contract to make up for the period spent on maternity leave.